 I have been thinking about my Dad a lot lately, and it inspired me to test the meatball recipe on page 108 – but I must confess it’s because I really want to share his recipe.
 It’s not like most recipes, because rather than being in a tomato based sauce it’s actually in a beef gravy type of sauce and the meatballs themselves are flavoured with caraway seeds.

 But on to the Edmonds recipe.
-The recipe is not quite a traditional Italian recipe either because the main flavourings in meatballs3the balls are curry powder and tomato sauce.
-The sauce is a meatballs4very concentrated tomato flavoured one.
+The recipe is not quite a traditional Italian recipe either because the main flavourings in the balls are curry powder and tomato sauce.
+The sauce is a very concentrated tomato flavoured one.

 This recipe is super easy, so it’s great for times when you have little time to prepare something for dinner.
 All up it takes around 20 minutes.
 The only thing I would say is that the meatballs are just a wee bit on the sweet side.
 Other than that they are good 🙂